SmileiPIC/Smilei/doc/Sphinx/radiation_loss.rst

 introduction.
 Otherwise, the radiated power is know to strongly overestimate the physical radiated energy when :math:`\chi` approaches 0.1.

-Eq. :eq:`LLFrictionForceApprox` has been implemented in :program:`Smilei` under the radiation model name `Landau-Lifshitz`.

 Corrected classical model
 """""""""""""""""""""""""